Pete2172/weatherReactApp/README.md

 ![Example](https://raw.githubusercontent.com/Pete2172/weatherReactApp/master/image.PNG)

 # Info:
 Web application was created by using React JS library.
 It shows the current weather of user's location, detected automatically.
-Also the app allows user adding other cities from OpenWeatherMap database. \
+Also the app allows user adding other cities from OpenWeatherMap database.
+Added cities are saved in local storage.
+User can also remove the chosen cities.\
 \
 The icons used in app come from react-icons package.